Renewing your accreditation

 Find a Lawyer

-From the 1 May 2016, any specialist with an outstanding renewal (or if the renewal is still being processed) will not have their accreditation listed on The Law Society website until it is finalised.
-Specialists are encouraged to renew their accreditation with ample time for processing.
+From the 1 May 2017, any specialist with an outstanding renewal (or if the renewal is still being processed) will not have their accreditation listed on the Law Society website until it is finalised.
+Specialists are encouraged to renew their accreditation allowing ample time for processing.
 Specialist Accreditation endeavours to have as quick a turn-around as possible.

 Renewal of Specialist Accreditation is an annual requirement for all specialists.
 This ensures that the standard expected of an Accredited Specialist is maintained.